darizasu/test_code/README.md

 This is the place where I will put some of the code I write with no specific purpose.

 ## Monty_Hall_Problem.py
 This script will execute a defined number of 'iterations' of the Monty Hall problem, 'switching' or not the initial random choice after uncovering one of the empty doors.
 See https://en.wikipedia.org/wiki/Monty_Hall_problem for more info.

 To get help running it:
-´python3 Monty_Hall_Problem --help´
+`python3 Monty_Hall_Problem --help`